mailhyuil/mailhyuil.github.io/public/posts/x design pattern/Behavioral mediator.md

 mediator.subscribe(colleagueA);
 mediator.subscribe(colleagueB);

-colleagueA.send('Hello from A!'); // Logs "ConcreteColleagueB received: Hello from A!" colleagueB.send('Hello from B!'); // Logs "ConcreteColleagueA received: Hello from B!"
+colleagueA.send("Hello from A!"); // Logs "ConcreteColleagueB received: Hello from A!" colleagueB.send("Hello from B!"); // Logs "ConcreteColleagueA received: Hello from B!"

 mediator.unsubscribe(colleagueA);

-colleagueA.send("This message won't be received by anyone!"); // Does not log anything colleagueB.send('Hello again from B!'); // Logs "ConcreteColleagueA received: Hello again from B!"
+colleagueA.send("This message won't be received by anyone!"); // Does not log anything colleagueB.send("Hello again from B!"); // Logs "ConcreteColleagueA received: Hello again from B!"
 ```

-## 사용 예
+## usage 예

 > 채팅방을 연상하면 된다.
 >